This post may contain affiliate links. Read my full disclosure policy.

 There is something deeply gratifying about making a meal out of simple, real ingredients, isn’t there?
-I’m part of a CSA and receive a box of locally grown produce each week, but the challenge is always how to get through the box before the next box arrives.
-The fridge ends up getting jam-packed and it becomes overwhelming.
-Then there’s the guilt of having to toss something out that was forgotten in that back corner drawer.
-The waste feels agonizing.
-Here’s my solution.
+I’m part of a CSA (Community Supported Agriculture) and receive a box of beautiful, locally grown produce each week, but the challenge is always how to get through the box before the next box arrives.
+The fridge ends up getting jam-packed and sometimes it becomes overwhelming with just two of us.

 - Sort the produce into 3 groups.
-Soup, Salad and Lunch Bowls.
+Soup, Salads and Buddha Bowls.
 For example, the group (seen below) is for soup or stew.
-Make another group for a salads and a third group for healthy lunch or grain “bowls”.
+Make another group for salads and the third group for healthy lunch or grain “bowls”.
 Keep it simple.
 At this point you could, if feeling inclined, chop and prep all your veggies and have them ready to go.
 I don’t always go this far, but I do step 2.